-You can easily get a three-hour or a daily pass for the spa of a luxury hotel for anything from 18-20 euros upwards.
-It could be even cheaper on work days, too.
+You can easily get a three-hour or a daily pass for an independent spa or the spa of a luxury hotel for anything from 20-30 euros upwards.
 This way, you will get access to all sorts of facilities like sauna, Turkish bath, heated benches, emotional showers, and a Kneipp trail.

-Thermal baths (called terme in Italian) are a big thing in Italy and usually, they combine spa experiences with hot mineral water swimming pools and all sorts of water-based treatments and activities (both covered and open-air).
-For example, check out Aquardens – the largest Italian thermal park – which is next door to Verona.
+Thermal baths (called terme in Italian) are a big thing in Italy.
+Usually, they combine spa experiences with hot mineral water swimming pools and all sorts of water-based treatments and activities (both covered and open-air).
+For example, check out Aquardens Spa – the largest Italian thermal park – which is next door to Verona.

-Some of the most famous ones are Abano and Montegrotto Terme in the Euganean Hills, Sirmione on Lake Garda, Bibione on the Adriatic Sea, Salsomaggiore Terme in Emilia-Romagna, and Montecatini Terme in Tuscany.
+Some of the most famous ones are Abano Terme and Montegrotto Terme in the Euganean Hills, Sirmione on Lake Garda, Bibione on the Adriatic Sea, Salsomaggiore Terme in Emilia-Romagna, San Pellegrino Terme in Lombardy, and Montecatini Terme in Tuscany.